Reduced fire hazard.

 Sweeter Heaters use only 32 watts (11" x 11" model) to 150 watts (11" x 40" model), depending on the size, versus 250 watts on a traditional heat bulb.

-Lower cost over the long haul.
+The Sweeter Heater costs less over the long haul.

 Using a Sweeter Heater, you'll save from $3-$5 per week on your electricity bill vs. an infrared 250-watt heat bulb.
 We've calculated the approximate "break even" rates, given continuous use, on each of the four Sweeter Heater sizes: